infinum/frontend-handbook/JavaScript/Angular.md

 });
 ```

-In our specific example, it was not important which particular error happened because our error catching implementation in `catchError` operator has no logic which would determine different behavior depending on error code.
+In our specific example, it was not important which particular error happened because our error catching implementation in the `catchError` operator has no logic which would determine different behavior depending on error code.
 For example, if we wanted to test how our error handling handles 500 server errors, we could do something like this:

 ``` typescript
 mockRequest.error(new ErrorEvent('server_down'), { status: 500 });
 ```

-This allows us to test more complex error handling, which usually includes some logic for displaying different error messages depending on error code.
+This allows us to test a more complex error handling, which usually includes some logic for displaying different error messages depending on error code.
 As shown, that is completely doable using the `error` method of the `TestRequest` object.

 ### Testing helpers

-If you have helper functions, testing them is basically the same as in any other application in any other framework (or even Vanilla JS).
-You do not need TestBed, you just need good old Jasmine, and you test your helpers as pure functions.
+If you have helper functions, testing them is basically the same as in any other application in any framework (even Vanilla JS).
+You do not need TestBed.
+You just need good old Jasmine, and you test your helpers as pure functions.
 If your helpers are not pure functions, you should really make them pure.